Skip to main content

 Lua data source features:

-- There is a return before the data, because the lua data is loaded as a lua file, and each loaded result is read as a record
+• There is a return before the data, because lua data is loaded as a lua file, and each loaded result is read as a record

-attribute is required to specify the concrete type name
+• Polymorphic bean type.
+The _type_ attribute is needed to specify the specific type name

 return